nuts-foundation/nuts-workshops/mini-manuals/7-authentication.md

 }
 ```

 The Nuts node will try to find a trusted organization credential for the given DID.
-The name and place of that credential will be used in the contract.
+The name and city of that credential will be used in the contract.
 The same operation will be performed by a node that has to validate the contract via the access token.
 The call above will yield something similar to :